-A non-working spouse can receive premium-free Medicare part A as long as the other partner is at least 62 years old and has satisfied Medicare’s work requirements.
+Medicare for a spouse under 65 is possible as long as the other partner is at least 62 years old and has satisfied Medicare’s work requirements.

 For example, John is 65 years old and has never worked or paid Medicare taxes.
 His wife, Cathy, is 62 years old and has worked and paid Medicare taxes for more than 10 years.

 In this scenario, John is eligible for premium-free Medicare Part A based on Cathy’s work history.
 He may enroll in Medicare Part A and Part B now, at age 65, even though Cathy must wait until she turns 65 to enroll in Medicare herself.